fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 -Change the hashed password in `/etc/shadow` directly.
 -Add your own public key into `/root/.ssh/authorized_keys`

-> Note that -for some reason- you can't write into the file and save, but you can delete it and re-create it).
+> Note that -for some reason- you can't write into the file and save, but you can delete it and re-create it.
+Be careful not to delete existing public keys while pentesting.
+Save the current keys into a file and restore them in the clean-up phase.

-`asdasd`
+`rm -rf /root/.ssh/authorized_keys && echo "YOUR_PUBLIC_KEY" > /root/.ssh/authorized_keys`